 However, this dish isn't just made for spicy food lovers.
 If you are looking for a milder and non-spicy cheese tteokbokki recipe, then go for rose tteokbokki.
 Cheese rose tteokbokki is lighter, milder, and creamier than the original spicy stir-fried rice cakes.
 Therefore, it is a favourite of those who usually can't handle too much spice.

-Other variations
+Other Variations

+In addition to the melted cheese, you can add sliced cheese as toppings to make it extra cheesy.
 There are other variations of tteokbokki that you can try apart from having it the traditional way.

 Grilled Cheese Tteokbokki

 This variation is also known as grilled cheese tteokkochi in Korea because they are often served on skewers.
 Korean cooks skewer the rice cakes and cheese alternatively and grill them on each side for about 1 minute.
-Then, they dip or drizzle the skewers with gochujang sauce.
-Some people also eat it with condensed milk drizzled on top.
-This variation offers a crispier version of this chewy and cheesy recipe.

 Ramen

-You can also enjoy your rice cake snack with ramen, creating the famous Korean dish, Rabokki.
+You can also enjoy your rice cake snack with ramen, creating the famous Korean dish Rabokki.
 Apart from tteokbokki and ramen, this variation also contains fish cakes and eggs to complete the dish.

-Meats and Veg (Gungjung Tteokbokki)
+Meats And Veg (Gungjung Tteokbokki)

 This variation of rice cake dish has meats and vegetables, making it a well-rounded meal.
 Most restaurants make this variation using beef brisket and vegetables like mushrooms, onions, bell peppers, and carrots.